 - Your child is acting out behaviorally, especially following screen time.

-Listen, all of us have experienced these symptoms at one point or another.
+Listen, all of us have experienced some of these symptoms at one point or another.
 This article isn’t meant to guilt trip you or make you feel like a bad parent or person.
 But if your desire is to create an environment of digital wellness so that your family thrives instead of survives, then it starts with a little humility.
 It starts with you, the parent.

 Being the example